and get our latest issue for FREE!click here

 Monday: Chicken salad pockets

-There is nothing like an extra healthy kick to keep you going throughout a dreary Monday.
-While this sandwich requires some prep the night before, you’ll have enough left over to eat over the weekend or even to share with your family.
+We all tend to go high cal on the weekends, so Monday is the perfect time to keep it healthy.
+While this sandwich requires some prep the night before, you’ll have enough left over to share with your family.

 Tuesday: Mason jar salad